Wish your hair was shinier?

 - Does apple cider vinegar make hair smell bad?

-- I want to know how to wash my hair with apple cider vinegar.
+- VIDEO: I want to know how to wash my hair with apple cider vinegar.

 - Does apple cider vinegar affect hair color?